Terms of Service

 18. Consumer Law.
 The Services are intended for business and organizational use, not consumer purposes.
 You hereby acknowledge that consumer laws do not apply, to the maximum extent permitted by law.
 If however any consumer laws apply and cannot be excluded, our liability is limited to the maximum extent permitted by law.

 19. Notices.
 Notices to you may be provided by emailing the email address associated with your account or directly messaging you through the Services.
-Legal notices to the Company must be sent to: A Dream Inc., 5214F Diamond Heights Blvd #3226, San Francisco, CA 94131.
+Legal notices to A Dream must be sent to the address designated by us, which is: 2261 Market Street, STE 60578, San Francisco, CA, 94114.

 20. Modifications.
 We may modify these User Terms from time to time.
 Material changes will be communicated using reasonable means, including emailing the email address associated with your account or directly messaging you through the Services.
 Continued use after the effective date constitutes acceptance.